apache/arrow-adbc/docs/source/faq.rst

 When/where is 1.0?
 Is this project ready?
 =========================================

-At this time, there is no formal date planned for a "1.0" release of the implementation.  :doc:`driver/status` has a rough overview of the status of individual driver implementations.
+Different parts of the project have different version numbers.
+We consider certain implementations (like Go) to be "1.0"-ready, while others (like Java) are still pre-1.0.  :doc:`driver/status` has a rough overview of the status of individual driver implementations.